 - Other relevant methods are imaging techniques which can indicate how many can be found in the body (also includes size measurement).
 These techniques are IX-ray, MRI (Magnetic Resonance Imaging), CT scan (Computed Tomography), PET scan (Positron Emission Tomography).

-- Bone marrow biopsy and aspirations allow a more in dept study of the PCD. cytogenetic, molecular and cellular-based techniques are used:
+- Bone marrow biopsy and aspirations allow a more in depth study of the PCD. cytogenetic, molecular and cellular-based techniques are used:

-- Cytogenetic: fluorescent in situ hybridization (FISH) is used to determine standard and high-risk patients.
+- Cytogenetic: fluorescence in situ hybridization (FISH) is used to determine standard and high-risk patients.

 - Molecular: Evaluation of the specific gene translocations help define the number of clones and also to define risk groups.

-- Cellular: Flow cytometry (immunophenotyping) has had an increased role in PCD evaluation and used at diagnosis is useful to assess clonality, abnormal plasma cell immunophenotype and prognosis.
-In recent years due to improvement of equipment’s and methodologies flow cytometry is now paramount for the monitoring of minimal residual disease of PCD patients.
+- Cellular: Flow cytometry (immunophenotyping) has had an increased role in PCD evaluation and when used at diagnosis, is useful to assess clonality, abnormal plasma cell immunophenotype and prognosis.
+In recent years due to improvement of equipment and methodologies, flow cytometry is now paramount for the monitoring of minimal residual disease of PCD patients.

 Immunophenotype of plasma cells

-Identification of plasma cells by flow cytometry provides relevant information regarding diagnosis and classification as well as prognostic stratification and minimal residual disease (MRD).
+Identification of plasma cells by flow cytometry provides relevant information regarding diagnosis and classification, as well as prognostic stratification and minimal residual disease (MRD).
 The sample used for this methodology is bone marrow.
-Most recently, a newer strategy (CTPC evaluation) has been proposed to better identify patients with MGUS and SMM with high risk of progression to MM has been defined.
+Most recently, a newer strategy (CTPC evaluation) has been proposed to better identify patients with MGUS and SMM with high risk of progression to MM.
 Also, this strategy could be used in previously diagnosed MM patients to identify the ones with higher disease stability.
-The sample to be used in this new approach is peripheral blood that although a bit less sensitive than peripheral blood is less invasive and allows for more frequent control of patient evolution.
+The sample to be used in this new approach is peripheral blood that, although a bit less sensitive than bone marrow, is less invasive and allows for more frequent control of patient evolution.

 - CD38 is present in B cell precursors and in germinal center B cells among others.
-CD38 is expressed brightly in normal and abnormal plasma cells but since new treatments against the CD38 molecules are being introduced the expression of this marker by flow cytometry becomes more difficult.
-For this reason, Cytognos has introduced the CD38 multiepitope in our monitoring MM MRD panel which detects this molecule even in patients treated with anti-CD38 therapies (see treatment section).
+CD38 is expressed brightly in normal and abnormal plasma cells but since new treatments against the CD38 molecules are being introduced, the expression of this marker by flow cytometry has become more difficult.

 - CD27 is a memory marker expressed in germinal center, memory B and plasma cells.
 Usually a decrease in its expression in abnormal plasma cells is related with worse prognosis.

 - Kappa and Lambda – There are five types of heavy chains (G, A, D, E y M) to which the light chains Kappa or Lambda can be connected.
 Only a single combination of heavy chain and light chains can be found in each immunoglobulin.
-In patients not suffering from MM it is possible to find all sort of combinations between heavy and light chain therefore classified as polyclonal immunoglobulins.
-Kappa and Lambda markers are therefore paramount in the confirmation of clonality of suspected abnormal plasma cells.
+In patients not suffering from MM, it is possible to find all sorts of combinations between heavy and light chains, and this is, therefore, classified as polyclonal immunoglobulins.
+Kappa and Lambda markers are therefore, paramount in the confirmation of clonality of suspected abnormal plasma cells.

 - β2-microglobulin – The expression of this marker has been shown to be a good prognostic marker when found in abnormal plasma cells.